DVBeckwitt/Beckwitt_CV/README.md

 # Beckwitt CV

 This repository contains the LaTeX source for David Beckwitt's curriculum vitae.
+All content is authored and maintained by David Beckwitt.

 ## Structure